Project Garage

 Project Garage products come from a starting point of rejection.

-Yesterday I carried back two planks from a local skip, I pay a regular visit to the church bric a brac stall and my hand often hoovers over the bin before throwing off cuts in.
+Yesterday I carried back two planks from a local skip, I pay a regular visit to the church bric a brac stall and my hand often hoovers over the bin before throwing away off cuts.
 At present we make earrings from left over mount board which have been popular and take unloved pottery and decorate it.
 I grab inspiration for the pottery from thrown away books, cards and similar places too.
 I love books where illustrations had to be correct as without photography they were the source of many people’s knowledge.

 These cards were bought from a church bric a brac stall and the “King Penguin” books caught my eye as I passed a charity shop window.